Victorian Business Costs Assistance - Lockdown 4.0 support payments

 Which sectors are eligible for a grant?

-• check the four-digit ANZSIC class linked to your Australian Business Number (ABN) on the Australian Business Register and confirm it matches your primary business activity
+To see if your business is in an eligible industry sector you should:- check the four-digit ANZSIC class linked to your Australian Business Number (ABN) on the Australian Business Register and confirm it matches your primary business activity

-• check if the four-digit ANZSIC class linked to your ABN is in the list of eligible ANZSIC classes for this program.
+- check if the four-digit ANZSIC class linked to your ABN is in the list of eligible ANZSIC classes for this program.

 If you need to update your ANZSIC class, more information is available on the Australian Business Register.